“A sad thought…danced.”

-Tango Illusions wanders the steamy dance halls and sweltering streets of Buenos Aires to understand the hearts, minds and souls of porteños (Buenos Aires residents).
+Tango Illusions wanders the steamy dance halls and sweltering streets of Buenos Aires to understand the hearts, minds and souls of the porteños–the city’s residents.
 Tango is the lens, the political chaos of modern Argentina is the backdrop.

 In the austral summer of 2001, after four years of deep economic depression, Argentina found itself on the verge of bankruptcy, political chaos and social disintegration.
 American filmmaker Joshua Dylan Mellars reported the Argentine political upheaval–as a wire service and radio correspondent–by day and filmed the tango world by night.